JohnLCaron/rlauxe/README.md

 Sampling refers to choosing which ballots to hand review to create Manual Voting Records (MVRs).
 Once the MVRs are created, the actual audit takes place.

-There are two phases to sampling: estimating the sample batch sizes for each contest, and then randomly choosing ballots that contain at least that many contests.

 Audits are done in rounds.
-The auditors must decide how many cards/ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of tracking down a subset that have been selected for the sample.
+The auditors must decide how many cards/ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of tracking down a subset that has been selected for the sample.
 We want to minimize both the overall number of ballots sampled, and the number of rounds.

 Note that in this section we are plotting _nmvrs_ = overall number of ballots sampled, which includes the inaccuracies of the estimation.
 Above we have been plotting _samples needed_, as if we were doing "one ballot at a time" auditing.

+There are two phases to sampling: estimating the sample batch sizes for each contest, and then randomly choosing ballots that contain at least that many contests.

 ## Estimation